CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs: Conclusion

 \section{Conclusion}

-In this work, we propose a novel CURP framework for personalized text generation.
-To address the efficiency-fidelity trade-off in LLM-based personalized generation, we propose to decompose users as combinations of prototype.
-Experimental results demonstrate that our model achieves strong performance across multiple tasks, while further validating the transferability, interpretability, and robustness of our method.
+In this work, we propose a novel CURP framework for personalized generation.
+To address the efficiency-fidelity trade-off in LLM-based personalized generation, we propose to model users as fused prototypes in both dynamic and stable representation.
+Experimental results demonstrate that our model achieves strong performance across multiple tasks, while further validating the generalization, interpretability, and robustness of our method.